 It was 4:30 p.m. on a Monday, and the hamam had just switched from servicing women (8 a.m. to 4 p.m.) to men (4 p.m. to 11 p.m.).

 The cordial receptionist invited me to take a seat at one of the tables surrounding the water fountain under the central dome, one of the largest in Istanbul.

-This room, known as the camegah, was beautifully decorated, a grand payoff for what was a seven-year restoration project.
+This room, known as the camegah, was beautifully decorated, a grand payoff for a seven-year restoration project.

 The modern wooden changing rooms on the second floor offered the comfort and cleanliness I desired.